Table of Contents

 Activities To Avoid or Change:

-Warm up and limit your range of motion in kicking.
-The back-end of the swing over-stretches this muscle and the forward reach tend to drive this into spasm.
+Warm-up and limit your range of motion in kicking.
+The back-end of the swing opens the hip and over-stretches this muscle.
+On the other hand, the forward reach tends to drive it into spasm.

 Avoid rhythmic or extreme flexing of the pelvis, especially to one side.
 This includes sitting on one foot for extended periods or uneven seating.
-One client got this from riding on the sidebar on the seat of the golf cart while touring a new golf course.
+One client got this from riding on the sidebar of the golf cart’s seat while touring a new golf course.

-You can stroke some ice along your abdomen from your groin up to the ribs on that side and lean back for a few seconds like the gal in the picture.
-It may offer a lot of relief.
+You can stroke some ice along your abdomen from your groin up to the ribs on the irritated side.
+Then, lean back for a few seconds like the gal in the picture.
+At times, this can offer a lot of relief.

 Start with gentle stretches like this.
 If you get mild relief, do them more regularly and with ice-and-stretch.